kiote/progressbot/README.md

 # Progress Bot

-Telegram bot for tracking (and improve!) your daily habits.
-You say what you've done, ProgressBot remembers it and gives you a good overview every month.
+This Telegram bot helps you to develop your habits.
+They say you need 21 days to create a new habit, so this bot will track you 21 days long until you succeed.

 There are a lot of the same apps created already: https://exist.io/blog/habit-apps/ but I want a bot!
 So here it is.
 It based on a simple idea: track your progress every day (see [Seinfeld's method](http://lifehacker.com/281626/jerry-seinfelds-productivity-secret))